jakeday/linux-surface/README.md

 This repo contains linux kernel 5.x patches (jakeday's original work) but diff'd against the `linux-ck` patchset.
 It is meant to be used as part of an Arch kernel build.
 These patches might work with other distros but I haven't tested them, and kernel 4.x is unsupported.

+These are _only_ the patches and the kernel config file -- see jakeday's repo for firmware, useful shell scripts and instructions.

 This is a work in progress and might leave your machine in a bad state.
 I make no guarantees.